Rephonic

 Recent interactions between the hosts and their guests.

-Q: What do you say to those who question you giving parenting advice despite not having children of your own?
+Q: What do you say to people who question you giving parenting advice when you do not have children?

 Audience Metrics